OpenGATE/Gate/docs/data_output_management.rst

 The ROOT graphical user interface TBrowser is a useful tool to interactively inspect and visualize produced simulation data.

 Since Gate 8.0 new branches are included in the ROOT Hits Tree: trackLength, trackLocalTime, momDirX, momDirY and momDirZ.
-The additional information that is now available can be used for applications like timing resolution and surface treatment studies of scintillation crystals when surfaces are defined (see Users Guide:Generating_and_tracking_optical_photons#Defining_surfaces).
+The additional information that is now available can be used for applications like timing resolution and surface treatment studies of scintillation crystals when surfaces are defined (see :ref:`defining_surfaces-label`).

 When launching ROOT with the command in a terminal::